juji-io/datalevin/doc/compress.md

 length chosen is two bytes, and the variable length code is Hu-Tucker codes [2], which is optimal.

-When a database is initialized, we first transact the data uncompressed in a temporary database, where we collect the frequencies of keys.
-Once a large enough sample of data (default 100K) is collected, the system computes the dictionary, and compress the keys of all current and future data using the dictionary in the permanent database file.
+When a sub-database is initialized, we first transact the data uncompressed in a temporary sub-database, where we collect statistics of the keys.
+Once a large enough sample of keys (default 100K) is collected, the system computes the dictionary, and compress the keys of all current and future data using the dictionary in the permanent sub-database.
+Optionally, the same process can happen when copying the database with `optimize?` set to `true`, in order to improve compression rate with newer samples.

-Because the keys are already sorted in the sampling database, a fast linear time algorithm [3] is used to compute the Hu-Tucker codes, and the resulting optimal binary alphabetic tree is saved for both encoding and decoding.
+Because the frequencies are integers, a fast linear time algorithm [3] [4] is used to compute the Hu-Tucker codes, and the resulting optimal binary alphabetic tree is saved for both encoding and decoding.

 ### Value Compression